Initial Child Protection Conferences

 See also Appendix 1: Greater Manchester Police - Police Check Policy.

-The social worker should provide to the conference a typed, signed and dated written report, which must be endorsed and counter signed by their manager.
-The report should include the dates when the child was seen by the Lead Social Worker during the Section 47 Enquiry, if the child was seen alone and if not, who was present and for what reason.
+The Lead Practitioner should provide to the conference a typed, signed and dated written report, which must be endorsed and counter signed by their manager.
+The report should include the dates when the child was seen by the Lead Practitioner during the Section 47 Enquiry, if the child was seen alone and if not, who was present and for what reason.

 Information about all children in the household must be provided; the report should be clear about which children are the subjects of the conference, and reasons given if any children are not to be subjects.